Step 1. How much money do you have coming in?

 The cost of a sky or cable package can vary depending on your choice of channels, you can expect to pay anything from £16 per month.
 You may need permission from your landlord to install a satellite dish, particularly if you live in a flat.

-You might want to consider a Freeview box, these cost approximately £20.
-They have many of the same channels as cable and satellite packages without the monthly fees.
+You might want to consider a Freeview box, they have many of the same channels as cable and satellite packages without the monthly fees.

 Entertainment and cigarettes